- One sportsbook lists Bernie Sanders (-112) ahead of Joe Biden (+101) in the opening odds for the South Carolina Democratic primary

 The South Carolina primary is supposed to be where Joe Biden begins to mount his comeback for the Democratic Presidential nomination.

-Instead, BookMaker.eu is offering odds that the Bernie Sanders train will keep on steaming through the state.
+Instead, one prominent betting site is offering odds that the Bernie Sanders train will keep on steaming through the state.

-The online sportsbook issued its opening line on the South Carolina primary, giving Sanders the -112 odds-on favorite’s role.
+Its opening line on the South Carolina primary has Sanders as the -112 odds-on favorite.